cordmaximilian/mini_dwh/README.md

 the warehouse.
 You can change the password or create additional users from Superset's **Settings → List Users** menu.

-CSV files and Superset assets are stored in a Minio object store included in the Docker stack.
-Access the Minio console at <http://localhost:9001> using ``minio`` / ``minio123``.
+CSV files and Superset assets are stored locally as part of the Docker volumes.

 Start the stack with Docker, modify dbt models and watch the pipeline run!